Git not working if color.ui is enabled

-#3 Updated by Rodrigo Toledo over 7 years ago
+#3 Updated by Rodrigo Toledo almost 8 years ago

 My guess is that the issue has to do with some kind of special characters used to put color in the terminal, and that redmine is reading from that output in order to do something with the branch name.
 If this guess is right, the solution should be stripping that output of any special character before using it for something.

 Anyway it's just a guess, I don't know anything about the internal workings of redmine.